Welcome to Wickford Junior School! We hope you have a very enjoyable year making new friends and learning new things.

 Science and PSHE will be taught through our first topic this term, which is called ‘Our Bodies’.
 We will be learning about nutrition, medicines and drugs and how to keep our bodies healthy.
 In geography we will be looking at countries, counties and cities of the UK and looking back in history to life in Stone Age Britain.
 We are organising a trip to Barleylands Farm to enrich the children’s learning about the Stone Age.
 In RE we will be looking at how the Christian bible is made up and at some of the stories it contains.
 Our PE lessons will focus on balances and travelling with the class teacher; games with Mr Harrington; and swimming in the second half of the term.

 In literacy we will be looking at the work of Julia Donaldson as a significant author and learning about letter writing.
 We will also be looking at the features of instruction texts.

 In maths we will be furthering our knowledge of place value, fractions and shape, before moving on to measures and written methods for addition and subtraction.

-Our topic for the term will be ‘The Romans’ and will cover a range of different subjects.
-In the first part of the term we will be looking at the growth of the Roman Empire and in the second part of the term we will be looking at the Roman Invasion of Britain.
-We will be visiting Colchester Castle to give the children the opportunity to investigate how the Romans influenced life in our area and to support the children’s learning about life in Roman times.
+Our topic for the term is ‘The Romans’ and covers a range of different subjects.
+In the first part of the term we look at the growth of the Roman Empire and in the second part of the term we look at the Roman Invasion of Britain.
+We visit Colchester Castle to give the children the opportunity to investigate how the Romans influenced life in our area and to support the children’s learning about life in Roman times.
 In literacy we will be looking at and writing adventure stories and then we will be reading and writing our own Roman Myths.
 After half term we will be writing reports about life and key events during Roman times.
 In art we will be making Roman mosaics.